Labradors have a long tradition of working as service dogs.

 In recent years these roles have become increasingly diversified.

-From his origins as a hunting dog the Labrador Retriever has arguably emerged as one of the most able, intelligent and useful animals ever to serve the human race.
+From his origins as a hunting dog, the Labrador Retriever has arguably emerged as one of the most able, intelligent and useful animals ever to work with their human companions.

-This article looks at some of the roles that Labradors now play in enhancing and protecting the lives of human beings across the globe.
+Let’s take a look at some of the roles that Labradors now play in enhancing and protecting the lives of people across the globe.